NeilAllen/ruby_rails/shared-install-of-rbenv.md

 3. $ chgrp -R staff rbenv
 4. $ chmod -R g+rwxXs rbenv

+*Is setting the setgid bit here really a good idea?
+It seems safe but it cripples your Ruby pretty badly.
+For instance, I'm getting errors like "Insecure operation - exist?" when I try to do basically anything.* --@mcmire

 ## user environment for shared rbenv install

 The additional RBENV_ROOT env variable needs to be added to the usual rbenv shell ENV setup for users who are to use it.